Promoting Food Allergy Awareness and Education

 What kind of work did you do throughout your internship experience?

-What new skills did you develop and strengthen in this internship?
+What skills did you develop and strengthen in this internship?

 Throughout my internship, I had the opportunity to acquire and hone a diverse set of knowledge and transferable skills.
 Cold-calling schools in the Tucson districts not only improved my communication and interpersonal skills but also deepened my understanding of effective outreach strategies in an educational context.
 Engaging with local restaurants through social media required a nuanced approach to communication and relationship-building.
 Curating informative Instagram posts for food allergy awareness strengthened my proficiency in social media management, a skill with broad applicability in today's digital age.